FlatTurtle/FlatTurtle/content/01-ft-introduction.md

 ## Secure

 All data is transferred over secure VPNs and using SSL websites.
 No eavesdropping or man-in-the-middle attacks on your data.
+On top of that, all our code is open-source.
+So we encourage you to ask your fellow developers and IT-department to do a thorough code review.
+You'll see: no backdoors, clean and readable code, and built on proven (yet new) technology.

 </div></div>